-In an effort to help patients that suffer from Dry Eyes, Ophthalmic Consultants of Long Island have created an entire division of ophthalmologists and optometrists dedicated the management and treatment of this eye disorder.
-Our treatment protocol is customized for each patient depending on the particular issues, type of dry eye and severity.
-If you have been struggling with dry eyes you can get relief.
-Contact one of our offices to receive a consultation from one of our Long Island Dry Eye Specialists.
-We strongly suggest only seeing a professional eye doctor trained and experienced with dry eye treatment.
-Throughout the course of this ophthalmology website you will find information regarding the various dry eye treatment options.
+In an effort to help patients who suffer from dry eyes, OCLI has created an entire division of ophthalmologists and optometrists dedicated to the management and treatment of this eye disorder.
+Our treatment protocol is customized for each patient depending on the particular issues, type of dry eye, and severity.
+If you’ve been struggling with dry eyes, you can get relief.
+Contact one of our offices to receive a consultation from one of our dry eye specialists.
+We strongly suggest only seeing a professional eye doctor trained and experienced in dry eye treatment.
+Throughout this website, you’ll find information about the various dry eye treatment options.
 Please feel free to research these options ahead of your appointment.

 Since dry eye disease has so many components we have arranged a list of the topics we will cover on this page.
 Treatment options will be discussed on corresponding pages.

 - Defining dry eye syndrome

 - Detection & diagnosis: When should you see a dry eye specialist?

 Dry eye syndrome will occur when the eye does not properly produce tears or when the tears are not the correct consistency.
 Evaporation of tears may occur faster than with a normal, non-dry eye.